XuanVuNguyen/smi2smi/README.md

 # Overview
 This project is my internship project for my bachelor graduation.
+You read see my thesis [here](https://drive.google.com/file/d/1TrVG1kOC_gD-_nRe7x4Mb1rwvsEXr2be/view?usp=sharing).

 In this project, I aimed at using machine learning to solve the problem of retrosynthesis analysis, i.e. given a target organic molecule, a set of reactants compounds, which can react to form the target, are deduced.